Welcome to our ranking of the 20 best small colleges for economics majors on a budget.

 17. Rhodes College

 Rhodes earns its spot on this top college economics programs ranking thanks in part to its relatively high number of econ programs.
 In addition to more typical courses, such as mathematics, Rhodes offers an interdisciplinary program in international studies.
 Program participants take nearly as many international relations courses as they do economics courses, and they study a foreign language at least through their sophomore year.
-If you’re concerned about your graduation prospects, you can rest easy knowing that fully 98% of Rhodes’ class of 2014 is already employed or in grad school full-time.
+If you're concerned about your graduation prospects, you can rest easy knowing that fully 98% of Rhodes' graduating class is already employed or in grad school full-time.

 Net Price: $29,659/yr